pbaity/silent-ringtone-iphone/README.md

 2. Open Finder and select your device in the left hand bar.

+3. Click "Manage Storage..." and select "Tones" section.

-3. Then drag the downloaded [Silence.m4r](https://github.com/pbaity/silent-ringtone-iphone/raw/master/Silence.m4r) file into your phone.
+4. Then drag the downloaded [Silence.m4r](https://github.com/pbaity/silent-ringtone-iphone/raw/master/Silence.m4r) here.

 You will now be able to select the "Silent" ringtone across all Apps on your device.